pigeonposse/dovenv/docs/guide/utils/api.md

 function getDirName(path: string): string
 ```

-Return the directory name of a path.
-Similar to the Unix dirname command.
+Returns the directory name of a path.

 #### Parameters